 If you’re comparing quotes you may see that some removal companies include ‘standard liability’ or ‘extended liability’ within the price for your move.
-This isn’t usually a standalone insurance.
-It’s often the liability the removal company is willing to accept in the event of a claim, subject to their terms and conditions.
+This isn’t usually standalone insurance, it’s often the liability the removal company is willing to accept in the event of a claim, subject to their terms and conditions.

-- Is the liability subject to you proving the company was negligent or did not fulfill their contract?
+- Is the liability subject to you proving the company was negligent or did not fulfil their contract?

 - Is there a maximum claim cap per item or total claim?

 - How is the value of the claim calculated?

 The final thing to find out is what happens in the event of a claim.
 Who are you negotiating your claim with?
 The removal company or an independent insurance company?
 How long do you have to claim?
 What will you need to do?
 What happens if you don't agree with an outcome?

 So why is Removals Insurance different to a liability cover?

 Many professional removal companies offer comprehensive standalone Removals Insurance cover as an additional product.